YvanBlanchette/EchoPulse/README.md

-# Discord clone
+# EchoPulse

-A discord clone app built with Next.js, Typescript, Shadcn Ui and Tailwind css.
+Is a social media app built with Next.js, Typescript, Shadcn Ui and Tailwind css.

 Key Features: